-Dry, flaky skin is almost always associated with cold, winter weather, but that’s not entirely true especially when it comes to your scalp.
+Dry, flaky skin is almost always associated with cold, winter weather, but that’s not always true especially when it comes to your scalp.
 You can experience dandruff even during summer when the weather is hot and humid.
-In fact, this season can aggravate your dandruff problem.
+In fact, this season can sometimes aggravate your dandruff problem.

-Dandruff is a year-round problem, but here are a few things that could trigger it during summer.
+Dandruff can be a year-round problem, but here are a few things that could trigger it during summer.
 Also find out ways to keep dandruff at bay throughout this season.